-What's more, Durham has no shortage of coffee shops that you help you disappear into a good book.
-Check out our comprehensive list of local favorite coffee shops.
+What's more, Durham has no shortage of coffee shops that will help you disappear into a good book.

 For the intellectual

 Spend a day tucked away in a nook at The Regulator Bookshop, the oldest independent bookstore in the Triangle.
-The community-oriented space regularly hosts author-led readings and book signings, and provides recommended reading lists from staff, local Durham book groups, and area librarians.
-Check the The Regulator Bookshop calendar for event listings.
+The community-oriented space regularly hosts author-led readings and book signings with recommended reading lists from staff, local Durham book groups, and area librarians.

 Of course — no pressure... just know that you can do you in Durham however and whenever you want.
 Your time, your rules.